-To begin with, Cat6a is a much more established standard than Cat7.
-It is easier to install and has less connectivity issues.
+Again, Cat6a is a much more established standard than Cat7.
 We are not going to recommend or bid on a Cat7 solution.
 Cat6a can run at speeds of up to 10-Gigabit so if that is acceptable for the next 10 years, than we recommend Cat 6a or fiber.

 Category 6a Cabling Advantages

 - Not to be confused with Cat6, Cat6a is twice as fast as Cat6

 - Cat6 is 10-Gigabits for maximum length of 55m.
 Cat6a lengths can go up to 100m (like Cat5).

 - Can handle speed performance of up to 500 MHz.
 This fast performance makes it possible to use with a fast ethernet network including Gigabit Ethernet and 10-Gigabit Ethernet.

 - Cat6a is backward-compatible with existing network cards and connectors

 - Lowest cost solution and maybe most cost-effective choice

 Category 6a Cabling Disadvantages